Rasquin/cookbook/README.md

 - favicon.ico:1 GET https://rasquin.github.io/favicon.ico 404  Solved by creating an icon and uploading it into the site.

 Problems found by the code validator and solved:
-.
-CSS: no errors
+- CSS: no errors
+- HTML: It is the home of the site.It has 5 sections
+   *  Error: Stray end tag div.
+Fixed deleting the extra </div>
+   *  Error: Element spam not allowed as child of element h3 in this context.
+The spam wasnt really neccesary, so it was taken out.
+   *  Error: Duplicate ID method.
+Delete the duplicated ids, they resulted to be unnecessaries.

 Problems found by the code validator and NO solved (HTML):
-- Error: Non-space characters found without seeing a doctype first.
-Expected <!DOCTYPE html>.
-- Error: Element head is missing a required instance of child element title.
-- Error: Bad value {{url_for('the_recipe', recipe_id=recipe._id)}} for attribute href on element a: Illegal character in path segment: { is not allowed.
-- Error: Text not allowed in element ol in this context.
-- Error: Text not allowed in element ul in this context.

 - Error: The element a must not appear as a descendant of the button element.
-- Error: Text not allowed in element select in this context.
 - Warning: The document is not mappable to XML 1.0 due to two consecutive hyphens in a comment.
 - Warning: The type attribute is unnecessary for JavaScript resources.